 He started experimenting more and the collection in his home fridge started getting out of hand.
 Customers at the restaurant were giving good feedback on his creations, so he and Lindsay started selling sodas and bitters at the Farmer’s Market in Raleigh.
 They decided to focus on combinations of flavors, instead of single flavors (like orange), because the market already had a lot of single flavors.
 Crude Bitters will celebrate its seventh anniversary this December.

 Craig and Lindsay said that one of the hardest things for their business is people understanding what bitters are and when to use them.
 People don’t buy what they don’t understand, so Crude has done a lot of education.
-Craig also teaches five cocktail classes a month, so if you are headed to Raleigh (or live there), try one out!
+Craig also teaches cocktail classes, so if you are headed to Raleigh (or live there), try one out!

 When I asked what the most common mistake people make when using bitters, Lindsay easily answered, “Not using enough, or not being brave enough.”
 Both of those are things that resonated with me.
 I don’t want to squeeze fruit, measure out liquor, and then ruin it by throwing off the balance with bitters!
 In that case, she suggested a couple of things: